dev-Rhllor/enautoCodingExcercises/README.md

 ## 3 SDWAN
 Using Cisco SDWAN 19.2 Sandbox.

-3.1 Create an Authethication function that:
+3.1 Create an Authenthication function that:
  - send a **post** with the *user* and *password* to retrieve the *jsession cookie*
  - send a **post** with the *jsession cookie* and retrieve the *X-XSRF-TOKEN*
  - return a formated header with both parameters to be used in futures API-Calls

 3.2 Create a python program that authenthicate to the vManage and:
  - send a **get** to retrieve the device inventory.
-Convert it to a Panda Dataframe frame for better visualizatin.
+Convert it to a Panda Dataframe frame for better visualization.
  - send a **get** to retrieve the device monitor.
  - send a **get** to retrieve the vEdge Inventory.
-    Getting Template Information for all devices.
+ - send a **get** to retrieve statistics and filter by the first device and *mpls* as local-color and *public-internet* as remote-color. send a **get** to template information for all devices.

     Get templates Information with features

 Using Cisco Devnet reservable LAB